What Is an Electronic Document Management System (EDMS)?

 EDMS use cases

-Anyone can use EDMS; however, it focuses on businesses that deal with vast amounts of paperwork, such as bills, records, taxes, etc., meaning healthcare, finance, law, or account firms can reap the most benefits.
+Although anyone can use an EDMS, the typical use cases focus on businesses that deal with huge amounts of paperwork, such as bills, records, taxes, etc., so healthcare, finance, law, or account firms are typically the ones that can reap the most benefits.

 Healthcare